kodeannn/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -l - used to list files in working directory in long format ls -la - used to list all files in working directory even hidden ones ls -lna - used to list files in long format, (n)with user and group IDs displayed numerically and (a)hidden files mkdir my_first_directory /tmp/ - used to make a directory inside another directory
+ls -l - used to list files in working directory in long format ls -la - used to list all files in working directory even hidden ones ls -lna - used to list files in long format, (n)with user and group IDs displayed numerically and (a)hidden files mkdir /tmp/my_first_directory - used to make a directory inside another directory mv betty /tmp/my_first_directory - used to move a file to a directory inside another directory